Why Building Your Business Can Feel Like an Unsolvable Puzzle

 If you’re feeling a little sore trying to figure this out on your own, here are three steps to help you find the missing pieces:

 1. Identify Your Glare and Distractions.
-Just as bad lighting can make every puzzle piece look the same, the noise of the marketplace can make your own unique story feel invisible.
+Just as bad lighting can make every puzzle piece look the same, the noise of the marketplace can make your own story feel invisible.
 When you are constantly looking at what everyone else is doing, you lose sight of your own intended design.

 2. Audit Your Inner Dialogue.
 We are often our own worst critics, repeating a negative script when things don't go perfectly.
 If you wouldn't say those words to a friend, you shouldn't be saying them to yourself.
 Relational marketing starts with how you relate to yourself.